Ruslan-Aliyev/Design-Patterns/readme.md

 ### State
 ### Template method

+When algorithms are roughly the same.

+Eg: parsers/processors of different file formats - the reading part, the data re-organizing part, etc... are all the same.
+The only bit of difference is the parsing of different file formats.

 ### Strategy

 Used when we have multiple algorithm for a specific task and client decides the actual implementation to be used at runtime.